A fast algorithm for Stallings foldings over virtually free groups: Applications

-To continue the Euclidean Algorithm, we would multiply by $C$ on the left to interchange the rows and repeat the process until we get the desired matrix Repeating the argument given above we see that in passing from $M$ to $N_1M$ the sum of the entries in the first column decreased by at least $q_1+\cdots+q_r$ thus we have and it follows that $N_1$ can be represented by a word in $(X^{\pm 1})^*$ of length $O(a+c)$.
+To continue the Euclidean Algorithm, we would multiply by $C$ on the left to interchange the rows and repeat the process until we get the desired matrix Repeating the argument given above we see that in passing from $M$ to $N_1M$ the sum of the absolute values of the entries in the first column decreased by at least $q_1+\cdots+q_r$ thus we have and it follows that $N_1$ can be represented by a word in $(X^{\pm 1})^*$ of length $O(|a|+|c|)$.
 We now have thus $\gcd(a,c),u \in \{-1,1\}$.
-As for the top right entry $n$, note that by repeating the argument above, we see that the entries in the second column increased by at most $2s \leq 2|a|+2|c|$ which easily gives so, after perhaps multiplying by $B$ to make the bottom right entry positive, we have
+As for the top right entry $n$, note that by repeating the argument above, we see that the absolute values of the entries in the second column increased by at most $2s \leq 2|a|+2|c|$ which easily gives So, after perhaps multiplying by $B$ to make the bottom right entry positive, we have

 It follows that a matrix $M= \in\GL{2,\mathbb Z}$ can be expressed as a word $W \in (X^{\pm 1})^*$ representing an element of $\pi_1(\bbA,u)$ with $|W| = O(|a|+|b|+|c|+|d|)$ as required. \end{proof}

 We note that \eqref{eqn:tight} tells us that this linear upper bound is also a lower bound so Lemma \ref{lem:matrix-length} is sharp.
 Finally, we can prove the first stated theorem.